sanger-pathogens/Unicycler/README.md

 Assembly graphs come in many different varieties, but we are particularly interested in the kind produced by SPAdes, because that is what Unicycler uses.

-SPAdes graphs are made by performing a De Bruijn graph assembly with a range of different k-mer sizes, from small to large (see the [SPAdes paper](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021)).
-Each assembly builds on the previous one, which allows SPAdes to get the advantages of both small k-mer assemblies (a more connected graph) and large k-mer assemblies (ability to resolve repeats).
-Two contigs in a SPAdes graph that connect will overlap by their k-mer size (more info on the [Bandage wiki page](https://github.com/rrwick/Bandage/wiki/Assembler-differences)).
+SPAdes graphs are made by performing a De Bruijn graph assembly with a range of different _k_-mer sizes, from small to large (see the [SPAdes paper](http://online.liebertpub.com/doi/abs/10.1089/cmb.2012.0021)).
+Each assembly builds on the previous one, which allows SPAdes to get the advantages of both small _k_-mer assemblies (a more connected graph) and large _k_-mer assemblies (ability to resolve repeats).
+Two contigs in a SPAdes graph that connect will overlap by their _k_-mer size (more info on the [Bandage wiki page](https://github.com/rrwick/Bandage/wiki/Assembler-differences)).

 After producing the graph, SPAdes can perform further repeat resolution by using paired-end information.
 Since two reads in a pair are close to each other in the original DNA, SPAdes can use this to trace paths in the graph to form larger contigs (see [their paper on ExSPAnder](http://bioinformatics.oxfordjournals.org/content/30/12/i293.short)).
 However, the SPAdes contigs with repeat resolution do not come in graph form – they are only available in a FASTA file.